Duty to Report

 All registered nurses (RNs) are responsible to provide leadership in the identification and resolution of unsafe and unethical situations that adversely affect or could affect the quality of client care.
 Leadership is required by nurses in all the domains of practice including: direct care providers, administrators, educators, researchers, and policy advisors.

 The duty to identify and address unsafe and unethical situations is a professional, ethical, and legal responsibility arising out of the RN’s obligation to protect clients from harm and to uphold the integrity of the nursing profession.
-These obligations are articulated in the Registered Nurses Act, 2008Standards of Practice for Registered Nurses and Nurse Practitioners, the Code of Ethics1, and other relevant legislation.
+These obligations are articulated in the Registered Nurses Act, 2008Standards of Practice, the Code of Ethics, and other relevant legislation.

 The Act outlines specific requirements for reporting a registered nurse.
 Subsection 20(1) states, “a registered nurse who has knowledge, from direct observation or objective evidence, of conduct of another registered nurse shall report the known facts to the Director of Professional Conduct Review”, and Subsection 20(2) states, “[a] person or a corporation, partnership or association that terminates or imposes restrictions on the employment of a registered nurse based on direct knowledge of the registered nurses conduct deserving of sanction shall report the known facts to the Director of Professional Conduct Review”.
 Reporting knowledge of conduct of sanction of another registered nurse to the College is mandatory under the Act.